Skip to main content

 When in public: a family bathroom, bathroom stall, or at locations like your own car.
 Some locations have rooms specific to this purpose, like sensory rooms, that you can ask about.

-When at home: it helps to have a designated safe space for yourself to go when overwhelmed, even if it’s just for a short time, and regulate.
+When at home: it can help to have a designated safe space to go to when overwhelmed, even if only for a short time.

 This could be an entire room (like a bedroom), a small space like a closet, or even something like an indoor tent.
 For some, this may even be a garden or a walk in the woods.